102 Animals on University Property

 V. Service Animals

-A. This policy allows service animals accompanying persons with disabilities to be on the University campus.
-A service animal must be permitted to accompany a person with a disability everywhere on campus, with the exception of those places listed below.
+A. A service animal must be permitted to accompany a person with a disability everywhere on campus, with the exception of those places listed below.

 B. Individuals, except for employees, who wish to bring service animals onto University property need not request the University’s permission to do so.
 The individual may be asked only whether the animal is needed because of a disability, and what work or task the animal has been trained to perform.
 The handler cannot be required to disclose details about their medical diagnosis/disability or demonstrate the task.